 - Atlus director/producer Daisuke Kaneda says that it took a long time to get started after the companies talked because the scale was so large and it was Atlus’ first collaboration with Koei Tecmo.

 - Kaneda says that the development for the game took three and a half years, and it took about two years to produce the scenario.
+The game’s development ended at the end of 2019.

 - Sekiguchi says that Koei Tecmo Games has so many Persona series fans that they initially proposed the project as “Persona [Series] Warriors” (“Warriors” being the genre of hack and slash game Omega Force is known for).
 However, at the end of conversations to fill out the story, they decided to delve deeply into the P5 characters.